 This recipe can also be made in the crockpot for an easy set it and forget it meal.
 It will just require braising the short ribs and starting the sauce in a different pan before adding everything to the crockpot.

 While it is one extra pan, it’s a nice option to have a decadent meal ready after a long day.

-WHAT’S THE BEST PASTA FOR SHORT RIB BOLOGNESE
+WHAT’S THE BEST PASTA TO USE

 In my honest opinion, choose the shape you like best.
 For me, when it comes to meatier sauces I loooooove pappardelle pasta.
 It has the perfect bite to it and the wide ribbon noodles are so much fun to twirl.

 Also, because the noodle is flat and wide it can catch more of those tender pieces of short rib.